International students at the University of Adelaide are required to pay annual tuition fees for their respective program of study.

 - studying in Australia under a formal exchange program between an educational institution in their home country and The University of Adelaide.

-A $14,000 deposit is payable when you accept the Offer of Admission.
-This payment is counted as credit towards your tuition fees in the first study period of enrolment.
+A deposit of half of the annual program fee based upon standard full-time enrolment (24 units per year) is payable when you accept the Offer of Admission.
+The payment is counted as credit towards your tuition fees in the first study period of enrolment.
 An invoice for the balance of fees for your first study period is sent before the first day of teaching and/or upon enrolment.

 Full details on programs offered and the relevant tuition fees is available in the University's Degree Finder.

 Charging tuition fees

 From the University's Fees for Award Programs and Courses Policy

 - Tuition fees are charged by study period on a pro rata basis according to the student’s enrolled load and the program they are enrolled in

 - International postgraduate research students who undertake most or all of their research away from South Australia may be charged 50 per cent of their relevant tuition fee for the duration of their period away.
 For further information please contact the Adelaide Graduate Research School